 May 16, 2021

-The Consequences to Canadians of Ignoring Truth-Tellers and Project Sidewinder Some Thirty Years Ago.
+The Consequences to Canadians of Ignoring Truth-Tellers and Project Sidewinder Some Thirty Years Ago - Election interference is the least of the problems.

 The stories of individual Canadians who expose wrong-doing in organizations demonstrate clearly the pain and devastation that is inflicted on them for daring to do their jobs with integrity.
 As ordinary Canadians, we do not support these aberrant behaviours of some authorities in organizations we should be able to trust.

 What is often not so clear though, are the consequences to the larger society as a result of the sometimes brutal and barbaric way our organizations treat our fellow Canadians for exposing problems.
 And they usually do not go public unless they have tried to get the problems rectified internally first.
 This page is dedicated to the truth-tellers who told their truths years ago, and the negative consequences to all of us for ignoring them which are finally coming to light.

 This is one of those stories.
-The story began in the early 1990's when Brian MacAdam, a diplomat at Foreign Affairs noticed irregular behaviours at the Canadian High Commission in Hong Kong where he was posted.
-This involved bribery, forgery of visas, and profiteering which benefited members of Chinese Triads seeking to enter Canada and others.
-When Brian raised his concerns with superiors at Foreign Affairs he was ostracized, ignored, his career ended and his health harmed.
+The story began in the early 1990's when Brian McAdam, a senior immigration official at Foreign Affairs noticed irregular behaviours at the Canadian High Commission in Hong Kong where he was posted.
+It started with Brian suddenly seeing files of "undesirables" disappear from his computer.
+He was being hacked.
+This was witnessed by an RCMP Officer posted there at the time, as it was occurring.
+An RCMP investigation ensued.
+The findings involved bribery, forgery of visas, and profiteering which benefited members of Chinese Triads seeking to enter Canada and others.
+When Brian raised what he saw with superiors at Foreign Affairs he was ostracized, ignored, his career ended and his health harmed.
 Others also tried to raise the alarm but were also ignored by superiors in the bureaucracy, and at the political level up to and including relevant Ministers and the Prime Minister at the time.